What is an event monitor?

 upper right chamber of the heart.
 The signal quickly travels down the heart’s conducting system on the way to the ventricles, the two lower chambers of the heart.
 As it travels, the signal triggers nearby parts of the heart to contract.
 This helps the heart contract in a coordinated way.

-ECGs and event monitors are used to help analyze this electrical signaling through These tests help diagnose a variety of abnormal heart rhythms and medical conditions.
+ECGs and event monitors are used to help analyze this electrical signal in the heart.
+These tests help diagnose a variety of abnormal heart rhythms and medical conditions.
 A standard ECG only records the heart signal for a few seconds, and it's not portable.
-An event monitor is very similar to something called a Holter monitor.
-This is another portable device used to analyze the heart’s signaling.
+An event monitor is similar to something called a Holter monitor.
+This is another portable device used to analyze the heart rhythm.
 Holter monitors record continuously, usually for about 24 to 48 hours.
-An event monitor does not record continuously.
+An event monitor doesn't record continuously.
 Instead, There are two main types of event monitors:

 monitors.
-When you activate a symptom event monitor, for the next few minutes, it electrical signal for a few minutes.
+When you activate a symptom event monitor it records the information from electrical signal for a few minutes.

 Memory looping monitor.
 A monitor does the same thing.
-However, it also records the information from a few minutes before Why might I need to use an event monitor?
+But it also records the information from a few minutes before the Why might I need to use an event monitor?

-Sometimes a healthcare provider may suspect that you have an abnormal heart rhythm based on your medical history, even if your ECG looks normal.
-Certain abnormal heart for you.
-That way, you can record your heart’s electrical activity when you are having have an abnormal heart rhythm.
+Sometimes a healthcare provider may think you have an abnormal heart rhythm based on your medical history, even if your ECG looks normal.
+Certain abnormal heart rhythms That way, you can record your heart’s electrical activity when you are having symptoms have an abnormal heart rhythm.
 If you do have an abnormal rhythm, the event monitor event monitor can help show what type.